Proto:Sonic the Hedgehog (Genesis)

 Instead of the well-known "Sega!" logo and iconic chant, this prototype uses the standard (and silent) palette-cycling Sega logo which opens most other Genesis/Mega Drive games.
 Unlike in the final game, the logo can be skipped with the Start button.

 The prototype's title screen lacks a trademark (™) symbol, and features a flashing PRESS START BUTTON legend missing from the final title screen.
-(This legend is still present in the final game's data, but due to a buggy implementation of the SONIC TEAM PRESENTS card, it does not show up on the title screen.)
+(This legend is still present in the final game's data, but due to a buggy implementation of the SONIC TEAM PRESENTS card, it never appears onscreen.)

 During attract mode, BGM doesn't immediately stop when the Sega logo is displayed; the music fades out slowly instead.